-Section 3.8.2 limits the maximum impervious surface ratio in the Community Commercial (CC) zoning district to 70% of the total lot area.
-As part of the approval of the requested special use permit, University Place is requesting a modification to allow a maximum impervious surface ratio of 75%.
+Section 3.8.2 limits the maximum impervious surface ratio in the Community Commercial (CC) zoning district to 70 percent of the total lot area.
+As part of the approval of the requested Special Use Permit Modification, University Place is requesting a modification to increase the maximum impervious surface ratio to 75 percent.

-The current impervious surface maximums were not in place when University Place was constructed over 40 years ago.
-Currently approximately 78% of the site is currently covered with impervious surfaces.
-As part of the redevelopment of this parcel, the applicant is proposing to remove some of the existing impervious surfaces and replace them with open spaces, landscaping, or other features.
-Removal of at least 3 percent of the existing impervious surfaces will result in over 55,000 square feet of land being converted to pervious surfaces while allowing the redevelopment of the proposed mixed-use center at the density and intensity envisioned by the Special Use Permit Modification.
+The current impervious surface standards were not in place when University Place was constructed over 40 years ago.
+Currently approximately 78 percent of the site is covered with impervious surfaces.
+As part of the redevelopment of this parcel, the applicant is proposing to remove some of the existing impervious surfaces and replace them with open spaces, landscaping, or other permeable features.
+Reducing 3 percent of the existing impervious surface would result in over 55,000 square feet of land being converted to pervious surfaces while allowing the redevelopment of the proposed mixeduse center at the density and intensity envisioned by the Future Land Use Map.